inthreedee/photoprism-transfer-album/README.md

 creates things in Photoprism using the API - likely worst case is, you have a bunch of broken albums you have to delete.
 That said, as always with strange scripts off the internet, use at our own risk, peek under the hood if you're concerned, etc.
-- It should also be robust and efficient - it successfully processed my Google Photos dump with 35,000+ photos and 60 albums with up to hundreds of photos each in the space of a few minutes.
-The batching logic has been tested with 1000+ placeholder files, but not with an actual album.
-If you have such an album, let me know if it worked or not!
-- The script is _very_ verbose - you can comment out the bodies of the `log` and `logexec` functions if you want less noise, or just pipe stderr to /dev/null.

 ## Notes you probably don't care about:

-- There's an extra flag available that isn't documented (except here): you can run it with `-c <filename>` as the first arguments, and it will run in a dry-run mode, dumping all of the commands it would have run into the specified file, so you can take a peek.
-Note that this file will not actually work if you try to run it as a script, because you have to actually create the album to get the album to get its ID to then add the album photos.
-But if you want to make sure the script seems like it's doing what you want, there ya go.
-- There's a lot of weird bash nonsense going on to log the commands that we're running - it should still be pretty compatible with any remotely modern bash-compatible shell, but if the curl commands seem like they're getting screwed up, you can remove the `logexec` from the `api_call()` method, and it will bypass the most arcane bash stuff.
-You can also walk disable the file batching and submit the album files one at a time to bypass more complicated stuff, there's a comment block about that in the main loop.
 - Yes, this script parses JSON with `awk` and constructs JSON with bash loops.
 It works fine.
 There's a commented-out line to do most parsing with `jq` if it makes you feel better.